johnnynines/excel-data-merge/README.md

    - An output Excel file is created at the specified path
    - A summary of the process is shown

-## MacOS Optimizations
+## macOS Optimizations

-This application is optimized for MacOS with:
+This application is optimized for macOS with:

+- Native macOS look and feel using PyQt5
+- Dark mode support with automatic adaptation to system preferences
+- Retina display compatibility with high-DPI scaling
-- Native file dialogs in the GUI version
+- Native file dialogs for familiar user experience
-- Proper handling of MacOS file paths
+- Proper handling of macOS file paths
-- Compatible with MacOS system themes and styles
+- Compatible with macOS system themes and styles
 - Appropriate handling of temporary directories
+- MacOS application identity and document associations

 ## Troubleshooting